 These documents introduce the following definitions:

-• The income of an organization is an increase in its economic benefits as a result of the receipt of assets and a decrease in its liabilities;
+• An organization's income is an increase in its economic benefits as a result of the receipt of assets and a decrease in its liabilities;

-• The company's expenses are the decrease in economic benefits associated with the disposal of assets and the increase in liabilities;
+• A company's expenses are a decrease in economic benefits associated with the disposal of assets and an increase in liabilities;

-• Accounting regulations define a list of criteria that an economic transaction must meet in order to be classified as income or expenses.
+• Accounting regulations define a list of criteria that a particular economic transaction must meet in order to be classified as income or expense.

-According to the current legislation, expenses have the following characteristics:
+According to current legislation, expenses have the following characteristics:

-• The basis for payment is an agreement, legal requirements or business practices;
+• The basis for payment is a contract, legal requirements or business customs;

 • Disposal has a monetary value;

-• An enterprise can be absolutely sure that this or that operation will lead to a decrease in its economic benefits, in other words, it will cause a reduction in its assets.
+• An enterprise can be absolutely sure that a particular operation will lead to a decrease in its economic benefits, in other words, it will cause a reduction in its assets.

 If at least one of these three conditions is not met, then the payment cannot be reflected in the company's accounting records as an expense.
-It is posted as a receivable.
+It is posted as accounts receivable.

-If the operation meets the named criteria, then it must necessarily be reflected in the relevant accounts of the financial statements.
-This fact does not depend on whether the organization plans to receive revenue from its main, non-operating or financial activities in the same period, as well as on the specific form in which the payment was made (in kind, in cash or in any other way).
+If the operation meets the above criteria, then it must be reflected in the appropriate accounts of the financial statements.
+This fact does not depend on whether the organization plans to receive revenue from core, non-operating or financial activities in the same period, as well as on the specific form in which the payment was made (in kind, cash or any other).

-There are situations in which the disposal of assets cannot be treated as an expense to the company.
+There are situations in which the disposal of assets cannot be regarded as a company expense.
 These are the cases when:

 • The money was used to purchase fixed assets or intangible assets;

-• A preliminary payment was made under the supply agreement;
+• An advance payment has been made under the supply agreement;

 • A contribution was made to the authorized capital of another organization for the purpose of further profit;

-• The company has repaid a loan or loan it previously received;
+• The company has repaid a previously received loan or loan;

-• The firm makes payments resulting from a commission agreement or agency agreement.
+• The company makes payments resulting from the commission agreement or agency agreement.

-Depreciation is also posted in the financial statements as an expense.
-The specific amount for each period is calculated based on the value of fixed assets (or intangible assets), their expected life, as well as the accounting policy that determines the method of calculating depreciation.
+Depreciation is also included in the financial statements as an expense.
+The specific amount for each period is calculated based on the cost of fixed assets (or intangible assets), their expected service life, and accounting policies that determine the method for calculating depreciation charges.

-All expenses can be divided into two large groups in accordance with their economic nature:
+All expenses can be divided into two large groups in accordance with their economic essence:

-• For the main activity - these are all the costs that accompany the production and sale of products, as well as depreciation;
+• For core activities, these are all costs that accompany the production and sale of products, as well as depreciation;

-• Others are those costs that are associated with the lease of property and participation in the activities of other companies, interest on loans and borrowings, fines and penalties for violation of the terms of contracts, etc.
+• Other are those costs that are associated with leasing property and participating in the activities of other companies, interest on loans and borrowings, fines and penalties for violating the terms of contracts, etc.

 Expenses are reflected in the period in which they were accrued, regardless of when exactly the payment is due and in what form (cash, in kind, etc.) it will be made.